swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

   ///     y *= 7
   ///     // y == 105
   static func *=(_ lhs: inout Self, rhs: Self)

-  /// Returns the quotient of dividing the first value by the second.
-  ///
-  /// For integer types, any remainder of the division is discarded.
-  ///
-  ///     let x = 21 / 5
-  ///     // x == 4
-  static func /(_ lhs: Self, _ rhs: Self) -> Self

-  /// Divides this value by the given value in place.
-  ///
-  /// For example:
-  ///
-  ///     var x = 15
-  ///     y /= 7
-  ///     // y == 2
-  static func /=(_ lhs: inout Self, rhs: Self)
 }

 extension Arithmetic {